The Keys of the Kingdom (film): Plot

-Years later, Francis reaches retirement age and two young priests come to replace him.
-Francis plans to look after Judy's son, Andrew, when he returns to Scotland.
-On his final day, the townspeople line the street as Francis drives through in an open top car.
-Francis blesses the crowd.
+Ten years later, Francis and Maria Veronica have become friends.
+Francis greets two Methodist missionaries Dr. Wilbur and Agnes Fiske, who have opened a church in the village.
+Years later, Francis reaches retirement age and two young priests arrive to replace him.
+Francis hopes to look after Judy's son, Andrew, when he returns to Scotland.
+On his final day, Maria Veronica and Joseph bid their farewells and Francis blesses the townspeople as he leaves.